SeriousOldMan/Simulator-Controller/README.md

 # Simulator Controller

 Simulator Controller is a modular and extandable adminstration and controller application for complex Sim Racing Rigs.
 At the core is a comprehensive plugin capable automation framework, which can use almost any external controller hardware, such as button boxes, to control typical simulator components such as SimHub, SimFeedback and alike.
 But there are a lot more functionality and features available to make the life of all of us virtual racers even more fun and simple.

 ### Main features

   - Connect all your external controller, like button boxes, to one single center of control
   - Configurable, visual feedback for your controller actions
-    - Define your own button box layout ([Resources/DocumentationImages/Button Box 1.jpg], [Resources/DocumentationImages/Button Box 2.jpg]) and integrate it with the Simulator Controller using the simple plugin support
+    - Define your own button box layout ([Sample 1](https://github.com/SeriousOldMen/Simulator-Controller/blob/main/Resources/DocumentationImages/Button%20Box%201.JPG), [Sample 2](https://github.com/SeriousOldMen/Simulator-Controller/blob/main/Resources/DocumentationImages/Button%20Box%202.JPG)) and integrate it with the Simulator Controller using the simple plugin support
     - Code your own functions to be called by the controller buttons and switches using the simple, object-oriented scripting language
   - Configure all additional applications to your taste, including the games used for your virtual races
     - Add splash screens and title melodies